About This Course

 In Year 1, students will take 100 credits from the following topics, Contract Law, Law, Justice and Procedure, Criminal Law, Legal Skills, and Public Law.
 Students can choose optional modules from other schools, subject to approval from the school in which the module is taught and to timetabling constraints allowing.
 Students in the past have chosen topics such as Italian, German, Welsh, French, Spanish, Economics, Introduction to Criminology and Introduction to Criminal Justice.

 In Year 2, students will take 80 credits from the following topics, Equity and Trusts, Land Law, Practical Professional Skills and Tort Law.
-There are also optional modules available in topics such as Criminal Evidence, Endangered Wildlife and International Law, Environmental Law, Family and Welfare Law, Intellectual Property Law, International Law & Contemporary Issues, International Law of the Sea, Law and Social Justice, Law and Technology, Law, Justice and Rights, Media Law, Preserving Cultural Heritage, Roman Law and Legal History, Commercial Law and Work Placement.
+There are also optional modules available in topics such as Legal Advice Clinic, Criminal Evidence, Environmental Law, Family and Welfare Law, Intellectual Property Law, International Law & Contemporary Issues, International Law of the Sea, Law and Technology, Law, Justice and Rights, Media Law, Preserving Cultural Heritage, Commercial Law and Work Placement.

 In Year 3, students will take 20 credits from the following topic, The UK, EU Law and Brexit.
-Students will take 100 credits from topics such as, Business Law & Practice, Commercial Law, Criminal Evidence, Endangered Wildlife and International Law, Environmental Law, Family and Welfare Law, Intellectual Property Law, International Law and Contemporary Issues, International Law of the Sea, Law and Social Justice, Law and Technology, Law, Justice and Rights, Media Law, Partnership and Company Law, Preserving Cultural Heritage, Property Practice, Wills & Estates, Dissertation and Work Placement.
+Students will take 100 credits from topics such as, Legal Advice Clinic, Business Law & Practice, Commercial Law, Criminal Evidence, Environmental Law, Family and Welfare Law, Intellectual Property Law, International Law and Contemporary Issues, International Law of the Sea, Law and Technology, Law, Justice and Rights, Media Law, Partnership and Company Law, Property Practice, Wills & Estates, Dissertation and Work Placement.

 Please note course content is for guidance purposes only and may be subject to change.